Jump to a section

 You can send money using a bank account, credit card, or debit card.
-Debit and credit card transactions are faster than bank account transfers because the company can immediately authorize the card.
+In contrast, debit and credit card transactions are faster than bank account transfers because the company can immediately authorize the card.

 If you use a credit card, the company charges 3% per transaction.
 This is in addition to the fee for Express transfers.
-The company says it does this because credit card companies charge it a much higher fee, and thus it is passed on to the consumer.
+The company says it does this because credit card companies charge it a much higher fee, and thus the consumer pays for it.

-Remitly allows customers to quickly and easily send money straight from their desktop, tablet, or mobile device.
-The company’s mobile app makes the money-transfer process even easier.
-It eliminates the forms, codes, agents, as well as extra fees involved in the traditional money transfer process.
+First, Remitly allows customers to quickly and easily send money straight from their desktop, tablet, or mobile device.
+In addition, Remitly’s app makes the money-transfer process even easier.
+As a result, it eliminates the forms, codes, agents, as well as extra fees involved in the traditional money transfer process.
 Transfers submitted after 5 pm Pacific Time will be processed the next business day.

 Here’s a step-by-step overview of how the process works (via computer):

-1) Create an account in and select which country you’re sending money to (this can be changed at any time).
+1) Create an account in and select which country you’re sending money to.
+Remember, this can be changed at any time).
 For this review, we’ve selected the Philippines.

-2) Enter the amount of money you’d like to send, select the delivery speed, and choose your delivery method.
+2) Enter the amount of money you’d like to send through Remitly, select the delivery speed, and choose your delivery method.

-3) Provide information about your recipient.
+3) Provide information about your recipient on Remitly.
 If you choose bank deposit above, you’ll also need to provide his or her bank account information.

 5) Choose your payment method.
-Using a bank account is free and the delivery speed is Economy (funds will be transferred in 3-5 days).
+Using a bank account is free and the delivery speed is 3-5 days.
 When you use a debit or credit card, it changes the delivery method to Express and funds will be available in minutes.

 Debit or credit card:

-6) Confirm your payment, and you’re all set.
+6) Confirm your payment on Remitly, and you’re all set.

-Note: If you’d like the cancel the transfer before the money has arrived, you may easily do so.
-There is a “Cancel Transfer” button at the bottom of your Remitly receipt.
+To note, if you’d like the cancel the transfer before the money has arrived, you may easily do so.
+Additionally, there is a “Cancel Transfer” button at the bottom of your Remitly receipt.
 You will just have to provide a reason for your cancellation.

-Remitly makes is easier for those working abroad to send money back home.
-It’s secure, fast, and easy to use.
+Above all, Remitly makes is easier for those working abroad to send money back home because it’s secure, fast, and easy to use.
 The fees are much lower than traditional money-transfer services, such as Western Union or Xoom.
-The company also offers 24/7 help.
+Also, the company offers 24/7 help.